40th Annual Emergency Medicine for Rural Hospitals & Pre-conference Trauma Nursing Core Course

 As a pre-conference opportunity, the University of Calgary is also offering an In-person Trauma Nursing Core Course (TNCC).
 This course is taught by qualified nurses and is widely recognized by hospitals and trauma centres worldwide.
 The course focuses on the knowledge, critical thinking skills, and application-based training needed to enhance the safety of trauma patients and improve outcomes.

-To support rural health professionals to access this training, RhPAP will provide the following registration bursaries:
+To support rural health professionals to access this training, RhPAP will provide the following registration bursaries.
+Please note: health professionals are only eligible to apply for one of the following bursaries:

-- $523.95 for registered nurses, licensed practical nurses, nurse practitioners, respiratory therapists, physician assistants, emergency medical technicians, paramedics, and midwives who wish to attend Emergency Medicine for Rural Hospitals in person.
-RhPAP will provide this bursary for the first 10 eligible health professionals to apply and provide proof of in-person conference registration before January 8, 2022.
+- This is now FULL – $523.95 for registered nurses, licensed practical nurses, nurse practitioners, respiratory therapists, physician assistants, emergency medical technicians, paramedics, and midwives who wish to attend Emergency Medicine for Rural Hospitals in person.
+RhPAP will provide this bursary for the first 15 eligible health professionals to apply and provide proof of in-person conference registration before January 7, 2024.

-- For TNCC or TNCC and Emergency Medicine for Rural Hospitals, $682.50 or $943.95 respectively is available for the first six eligible registered nurses to apply and provide proof of registration by January 8, 2023.
+- $735 for the first 12 eligible nurses to apply and provide proof of registration by January 7, 2024.

 To be eligible, applicants must meet the following criteria: